Convergence of Noise-Free Sampling Algorithms with Regularized Wasserstein Proximals: Review on Probability Flow ODE with Score Function, Regularized Wasserstein Proximal Operator, and BRWP Algorithm

-In particular, we are mostly interested in the terminal density $\rho_T$ which is an approximation to the density function that evolves from the Fokker-Planck equation with initial density $\rho_0$ at time $T$.
-We write down the explicit formula of $\rho_T$ for the convenience of the upcoming discussion
+In particular, we focus on the terminal density \(\rho(h,x)\), which serves as an approximation to the solution of the Fokker-Planck equation at time \(h\) with initial density \(\rho_0\).
+For this purpose, we write down the explicit kernel formula of \(\rho(h,x)\), in which the normalization constant of the heat kernel is omitted, as it cancels out and plays no role in the subsequent analysis